 If you’re looking to explore this historic county, the 1066 Walk is a must-do with pup in tow.
 The route commemorates the 1066 Battle of Hastings and runs through East Sussex from Rye, finishing at Pevensey Castle.
 At 31 miles, it’s quite a hike, so pick a part or explore the walk from Rye.
 There’s plenty to see on the way, including oast houses, windmills and stretches of the gloriously windswept South Downs.

 For other dog-friendly venues in the area, check out our ‘Also in the Neighbourhood’ recommendations below.
-You will also find more handy tips and fantastic places to explore in Sussex with our dog-friendly guide to the region, available on Dog Digest.
+You will also find more handy tips and fantastic places to explore on our dog-friendly Sussex destination page.

 Address: The Gallivant, New Lydd Rd, Camber, Rye, East Sussex TN31 7RB